Scoliosis in Children

 If your child receives a positive diagnosis of scoliosis, it is important to seek conservative treatment early to try to prevent progression of their curve(s) as they grow.
 You should connect with your family doctor to determine if a referral to a specialist is recommended.
 Sometimes a diagnosis of scoliosis can be scary for your child and your family but it does not have to be.

 The “wait and see” observation approach for children’s curves that are between 10 and 25 degrees may not be the only option for children with scoliosis.
 The physiotherapists at The ScoliClinic utilize evidence-based knowledge and treatment methods that can be effective in supporting your child’s journey with their scoliosis.
 They learn about your child and work with your child and family to create fun ways to incorporate scoliosis exercises at home.
-The ScoliClinic physiotherapists can help your family navigate the system to determine which treatments may be the most appropriate for your child, and
+The ScoliClinic physiotherapists can help your family navigate the system to determine which treatments may be the most appropriate for your child.

 null